-Following Gandhi's first rule of involving the community and finding out its priorities, this first group of Fisher's concentrated on integrating housing, repealing laws against integrating neighborhoods in Chicago, and integrating restaurants and amusement venues in Chicago.
+Following Gandhi's first rule of involving the community and finding its priorities, this first group of Fishers concentrated on integrating housing, repealing laws against integrating neighborhoods in Chicago, and integrating restaurants and amusement venues in Chicago.
 News of CORE's work spread, and others followed their lead.
-In 1943, shortly after the first CORE sit-ins, a group of seventeen young women at Howard University in Washington DC began an unpublicized sit-in at a luncheonette in the Howard neighborhood.
+In 1943, shortly after the first CORE sit-ins, a group of seventeen young women at Howard University in Washington, DC began an unpublicized sit-in at a luncheonette in the Howard neighborhood.
 They had become acquainted with CORE through Fellowship of Reconciliation Campus Travelers Rustin and Farmer.

 During the last ten years of her life, Fisher was active with the Concord Baptist Church of Christ in Brooklyn, New York.
 She was Co-Chairman with Cyprian Belle Concord of the Social Action Committee created by the Concord Baptist Church.
 Fisher lived most of her adult life in New York, St. Louis, and Chicago.
 She participated in many civil-rights nonviolent direct-action activities and labor union anti-discrimination efforts in those cities.
 She was long associated with the labor movement and served as an official with several unions, including the United Federation of Teachers, Retail Wholesale and Department Stores Union, CIO; the Government and Civic Organizing Committee in Chicago; the American Federation of State, County and Municipal Workers in New York, and others.
 She had also been active with the Housing Conference of Chicago.
-She was also serving on the executive board of Brooklyn NAACP and on the National Board of the Workers Defense League.
+She also served on the executive board of Brooklyn NAACP and the National Board of the Workers Defense League.
 Elise Bernice Fisher died on May 2, 1966.
 She is buried at The Evergreens Cemetery, Brooklyn, N.Y.